0xAX/asm/content/asm_4.md

 - `add`  - Addition.
 It adds the value of the second operand to the first and stores the result in the first operand.
 - `sub`  - Subtraction.
 It subtracts the value of the second operand from the first and stores the result in the first operand.
-- `mul` and `imul`  - Unsigned and signed multiplication.
+- `div` and `idiv`  - Unsigned and signed division.
 Both instructions take a single operand.
-The value of this operand is multiplied by the value of the `rax` register, and the result is stored in the `rax` and `rdx` registers.
-The multiplication of two `n` bit numbers may lead to the `2 * n` result.
-This is why the result is stored in the `rdx:rax` pair.
+The value of this operand is divided by the value of the `rax` register.
+The place where the result is stored depends on the size of the operands.
+In the case of 8-bit operands, the result is stored in the `al:ah` pair.
+In the case of 16-bit operands, the result is stored in the `dx:ax` pair.
+For 32-bit operands, the result is stored in the `edx:eax`, and in the case of 64-bit operands, the result is stored in the `rdx:rax` pair.
 - `div` and `idiv`  - Unsigned and signed division.
 Both instructions take a single operand.
 The value of this operand is divided by the value of the `rax` register.
 The place where the result is stored depends on the size of the operands.
 In the case of 8-bit operands, the result is stored in the `al:ah` pair.
 In the case of `16-bit` operands, the result is stored in the `dx:ax` pair.
 For `32-bit` operands, the result is stored in the `edx:eax`, and in the case of `64-bit` operands, the result is stored in the `rdx:rax` pair.
 - `inc`  - Increments the value of the first operand.
 - `dec`  - Decrements the value of the first operand.